sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Set the URL of the ROM files

-The SidecarT board can be configured to use a web server to host the ROM files.
-This section explains how to configure the SidecarT board to use a web server.
+The Multi-device can be configured to use a web server to host the ROM files.
+This section explains how to configure the Multi-device to use a web server.

-1. **URL Configuration**: Point the SidecarT board to your web server's ROM directory by setting the `ROMS_YAML_URL` parameter.
+1. **URL Configuration**: Point the Multi-device to your web server's ROM directory by setting the `ROMS_YAML_URL` parameter.
 The board expects a `roms.csv` file at this location.
 To know more about creating this file, see [Set up your own HTTP server for your ROMs](/sidecartridge-multidevice/how_to/#set-up-your-own-http-server-for-your-roms).

 2. **HTTPS Limitation**:
 {: .warning}
-The SidecarT board currently doesn't support HTTPS.
+The Multi-device currently doesn't support HTTPS.
 Ensure that your server uses HTTP only.
 {: .warning}

 3. **Finalizing Setup**: After updating the configuration, save your changes and reboot the board in `Configurator` mode.